Bachelor of Social Work - Child Welfare Specialization

 Yes.
 UFV offers Prior Learning Assessment and Recognition (PLAR), a flexible assessment process that evaluates your experiential learning (what you already know and can do) for post-secondary credit.
 Experiential learning includes independent study, volunteer activities, non-credit courses, workplace learning, and military service.
 To find out more, check out the PLAR website or contact the PLAR Coordinator at firstname.lastname@example.org.

 What sort of support will I get?

-UFV BSW students are members of the Social Work Student Association, a student organization that strives to support, represent, and advocate for students in the BSW degree program.
-SWSA meets regularly and provides a forum for students to voice their concerns, make suggestions, and socialize with peers.
+UFV BSW and MSW students are members of the Social Work Student Association, a student organization that strives to support, represent, and advocate for students in the BSW and MSW degree programs.
+The SWSA meets regularly and provides a forum for students to voice their concerns, make suggestions, and socialize with peers.
 SWSA also acts as an important communication link with the school and faculty.